joeizy/json-schema-benchmark/reports/revalidator.md

 |`required validation, non-present required property is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, a float is not an integer`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, a string is not an integer`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+|`integer type matches integers, a string is still not an integer, even if it looks like one`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, an object is not an integer`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, an array is not an integer`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, a boolean is not an integer`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`integer type matches integers, null is not an integer`|Expected result: `false` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
 |`number type matches numbers, a string is not a number`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+|`number type matches numbers, a string is still not a number, even if it looks like one`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`number type matches numbers, an object is not a number`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`number type matches numbers, an array is not a number`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 |`number type matches numbers, a boolean is not a number`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**